ChristopherDavisUCI/UCI-Math-10-S22/_sources/sched.md

 ## Class 2

-Introduction to lists, for loops, list comprehension, and f-strings.
+Introduction to range, lists, for loops, list comprehension, and f-strings.
 Making a for-loop more *Pythonic*.
+Making repetitive code more *Dry*.

 ## Leftovers from Classes 1 and 2

 Performing basic *Exploratory Data Analysis* (EDA) on a dataset using Python (and pandas in particular).
 Slicing.  pandas Series.
-Making repetitive code more *Dry*.
 Dictionary comprehension.
+Dealing with missing data.

 ## Class 3